kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

         PickUp newPickup = (PickUp)Instantiate(prefab,pos,transform.rotation);

         // Subscribe so the other class handles notification automatically
-        ///the spawn object has it's OnPickUpDied function added to the list of subscribers
+        ///the spawn object has it's ReSpawnItem function added to the list of subscribers

-        newPickup.onDied += ReSpawnItem; //when this crystal dies, please notify this spawn class
+        newPickup.onDied.AddListener(ReSpawnItem); //when this crystal dies, please notify this spawn class

     }

     // OnPickUpDied is an EventHandler Function that will be called automatically when the pickup object instance dies
     // This allows it to spawn a new prefab instance, and then